Speed Up Your Website and Applications: How to Improve the Page Load Speed of Your Website and Applications

 Existing Platforms - Open-Source Hosting

-The 5 Key Areas That Influence Site Speed
+The 5 Key Areas That Influence Website Speed

 A lot goes into a website.
 Paying closer attention to the following areas can help increase website speed and performance.